zdorow/iOS-App-Update-Scheduler/README.md

 Happy Scheduling!

-If we would like to turn off app updates for all iOS apps this script here will do the trick: [Turn OFF Updates Script](Resources/AppUpdateOff.sh)
+If we would like to turn off app updates for all iOS apps this script here will do the trick: [Turn OFF Updates Script](Resources/AppUpdateOff.sh) Also, post 10.7 there are more options so here is the new script for that [Turn OFF Updates Script 10.7++](Resources/AppUpdateOff_10_7++.sh)

 To check that the program succeeded you can run this script: [Check Updates Script](Resources/AppUpdateTimeCheck.sh)